Portrait of Monsieur Bertin: Reception

 Before the official exhibition, Ingres displayed the painting in his studio for friends and pupils.
 Most were lavish in their praise, although Louis Lacuria confided to a friend that he feared people might "find the colouring a bit dreary".
 He proved correct; at the Salon, critics praised the draftsmanship, but some felt the portrait exemplified Ingres' weakness as a colourist.
 It was routinely faulted for its "purplish tone"—which the ageing of the oil medium has transformed over time to warm greys and browns.
 Bertin's wife Louis-Marie reportedly did not like the painting; his daughter, Louise, thought it transformed her father from a "great lord" to a "fat farmer".
 Given the standings of the two men, the painting was received in both social and political terms.
 A number of writers mentioned Bertin's eventful career, in tones that were, according to art historian Andrew Carrington Shelton, either "bitingly sarcastic [or] fawningly reverential".
 There were many satirical reproductions and pointed editorials in the following years.
 Aware of Bertin's support of the July Monarchy, writers at the La Gazette de France viewed the portrait as the epitome of the "opportunism and cynicism" of the new regime.
-Their anonymous critic excitedly wondered "what bitter irony it expresses, what hardened skepticism, sarcasm and ... pronounced cynicism".
+Their anonymous critic excitedly wondered, "what bitter irony it expresses, what hardened scepticism, sarcasm and ... pronounced cynicism".

 Several critics mentioned Bertin's hands.
 Twentieth-century art historian Albert Boime described them as "powerful, vulturine ... grasping his thighs in a gesture ... projecting ... enormous strength controlled".
 Some contemporary critics were not so kind.
 The photographer and critic Félix Tournachon was harshly critical, and disparaged what he saw as a "fantastical bundle of flesh ... under which, instead of bones and muscles, there can only be intestines – this flatulent hand, the rumbling of which I can hear!"
 Bertin's hands made a different impression on the critic F. de Lagenevais, who remarked: "A mediocre artist would have modified them, he would have replaced those swollen joints with the cylindrical fingers of the first handy model; but by this single alteration he would have changed the expression of the whole personality ... the energetic and mighty nature".